 However, there are multiple complex issues that need to be addressed for this approach to work at greater scale.
 They include the financial products that are offered to consumers, assessing areas and individual homes, convincing investors and delivery organisations, planning policy and, of course, engaging and working with residents and their homes.

-The project aims to take residents through a whole sign-up process in order to demonstrate how sufficient numbers of people in one or more neighbourhoods could confidently sign up for shared ground source heating.
+The project aimed to take residents through a whole sign-up process in order to demonstrate how sufficient numbers of people in one or more neighbourhoods could confidently sign up for shared ground source heating.
 As a result of this work, Nesta, Kensa and its partners should be able to clearly identify the wider changes that need to happen to make this work at scale, and we can build further versions of this model.